13 Tips for Better Posture at Home, at Work, or In the Car

 - Adjust your seat height and distance so that your knees are bent slightly and your back is supported.
-Recline your seat to reduce and back pain.
+Recline your seat to reduce any back pain.

 - Take frequent breaks on long drives (once each hour).
 Park the car, take a short walk and do a few back, neck and leg stretches.

-- Vacuum stand upright and move with the vacuum.
+- When vacuuming, stand upright and move with the vacuum.